Hockey East: Men's

-At the conclusion of each regular season schedule the coaches of each Hockey East team vote which players they choose to be on the three All-Conference Teams: first team, second team and rookie team (except for 1985–86 when no rookie team was selected).
-Additionally they vote to award up to 6 individual trophies to an eligible player at the same time.
+At the conclusion of each regular season schedule, the coaches of each Hockey East team vote which players they choose to be on the three All-Conference Teams: first team, second team and rookie team (except for 1985–86 when no rookie team was selected).
+They also vote to award up to 6 individual trophies to an eligible player at the same time.
 Hockey East also awards a Conference Tournament Most Valuable Player and names a tournament all-star team, which are voted on at the conclusion of the conference tournament.
 Four of these awards have been bestowed every year that Hockey East has been in operation.
 In addition, the Scoring Champion and Goaltending Champions are named based solely on statistics the players made during the season.